futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

-Not only might charges like these annually generate thousands of euros worth of expenses, but manually proxying them to another party to be paid also causes wasteful administrative overhead.
+Not only might charges like these annually generate thousands of euros worth of expenses, but manually proxying them to another party to be paid also causes administrative overhead.

-Also as credit cards do have an expiration date, when they do expire, the notification of the expiration is not sent to the credit card holder but to the contact point in the account for the service in question.
+When credit cards expire (and they do), the credit card holder might not even be aware of it.
 To avoid any easily avoidable downtime in the services, the responsibility of the running costs should be where the direct interest for keeping the service up is - the Client.